sumio-morioka/rpipico_simple_PIO_emulator/README.md

 <br>

-(Step 1) Write an assembler code in C language, by calling the provided C functions which correspond to assembler instructions, like PIO coding in Micro Python.
-A list of the C functions will be shown later in Section 2, and an example code will be shown in Section 4.
+(Step 1) Write an assembler code **in C language**, by calling the provided C functions which correspond to assembler instructions, like PIO coding in Micro Python.
+A list of the C functions will be shown later in Section 2, and an example code will be explained in Section 4.

 (Step 2) Compile your source with the provided emulator source (a C header file ["**picopio_emu.h**"](https://github.com/sumio-morioka/rpipico_simple_PIO_emulator/blob/main/picopio_emu.h "picopio_emu.h")